UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     html_render.py:26: TypeError
     ====================== 1 failed, 7 passed in 0.11 seconds ======================

-Again, the new test failed -- no surprise, we haven't written any new code yes.
+Again, the new test failed -- no surprise, we haven't written any new code yet.
 But do read the report carefully -- it did not fail on an assert -- but rather with a ``TypeError``.
 The code itself raised an exception before it could produce results to test.

 So now it's time to write the code -- look at where the exception was raised: line 26 in my code, inside the ``render()`` method.
 The line number will likely be different in your code, but it probably failed on the render method.
 Looking closer at the error::